Firelack/Roses-Trades/README.md

 - [ ] Button to **spawn a physical rose** (added to the inventory a "Rose").
 - [x] Add item and crafting recipe for **bouquets** (decorative item).
 - [x] Add block (and potted_bouquet) for decorative bouquets.
 - [ ] Tabs: Shop / Cosmetics Inventory.
+- [ ] Language compatibility.

 ### 🛒 Cosmetics Shop